January 06, 2021

 Our console charter flight schedule now includes the following flight operations:

-(Jul 7, 2020) - All offices remain in full operation with access to terminal handling and ground transportation.
+(Jan 05, 2021) - All offices remain in full operation with access to terminal handling and ground transportation.
 All our European hubs deliver import and receive export freight with no backlogs recorded towards the weekend.
-Operationally, our linehauls to and from the hubs remain on time.
+Operationally, our linehauls to and from the hubs are running as scheduled.
 In some areas, our cross-border trucks might experience some minor delays.

-(Jul 7, 2020) - While risk of resurging COVID-19 infections remain high in some countries across APAC, our air freight operations remain stable and available to support customer needs.
-Delays are expected in customs clearance and transportation, as lockdowns in some countries affect availability of workforce, including ports, airports, etc. Alternatives to move / transport cargo via other gateways / routes are established.
-Customers may contact the respective DB Schenker representatives for support or solutions should it be required.
+Though tight controls remain in some countries across APAC, our air freight operations remain available to support customer needs.
+Delays will be expected in customs clearance and transportation.
+Alternatives to move / transport cargo via other gateways / routes are being established where necessary.
+Customers may contact the respective DB Schenker representatives for support or solutions if required.

 No operational restrictions for air cargo business